Osama-kn/flutter_weather/README.md

 - Autocomplete search functionality to find cities easily.
 - Clear button to reset the search input and suggestions.

+## Technologies Used

+- Flutter: A UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
+- Bloc Library: A predictable state management library for Dart and Flutter that helps implement the BLoC (Business Logic Component) architectural pattern.

 ## Installation

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine

-2. Navigate to the project directory:
+2. Navigate to the project directory
 3. Install dependencies:
     ``` flutter pub get ```
 4. Run the app:
     ``` flutter run ```

 ## Usage